 The essay first investigates various attempts to attribute to Kant and Hegel a constitutional Widerstandsrecht, since they both belong to the tradition of Hobbes’ criticism to the right to resist and of the primacy of State sovereignty (I).
 Secondly, the text explores Locke’s tradition of the right to resist, as developed by the “early constitutionalists” (II).
 In the last part of the essay, which meaning could this right have for the method of political philosophy is then discussed, with particular reference to the concepts of “reason” and “system” (III).

 Ludwig Siep is Professor Emeritus at the University of Münster and Seniorprofessor at the Exzellenzcluster “Religion und Politik” at the same university.
-His books include Hegels Fichtekritik und die Wissenschaftslehre von 1804 (1970), Anerkennung als Prinzip der praktischen Philosophie (2nd edn, 2014), Praktische Philosophie im Deutschen Idealismus (1992), Der Weg der Phänomenologie des Geistes (2000), Konkrete Ethik.
+His books include Hegels Fichtekritik und die Wissenschaftslehre von 1804 (1970), Anerkennung als Prinzip der praktischen Philosophie (2nd edn, 2014), Praktische Philosophie im Deutschen Idealismus (1992), Der Weg der Phänomenologie des Geistes (5th edn., 2018), Konkrete Ethik.
 Grundlagen der Natur- und Kulturethik (2004), Aktualität und Grenzen der praktischen Philosophie Hegels (2010) and Der Staat als irdischer Gott.
 Genesis und Relevanz einer Hegelschen Idee (2015).
 He is also the editor of G.W.F.
-Hegel: Grundlinien der Philosophie des Rechts (3rd edn, 2014).
+Hegel: Grundlinien der Philosophie des Rechts (4th edn, 2017).

 Hegelpd sincerely thanks Professor Siep for his courtesy and his friendship with our research group.